Montana on Fire: Summer of Haze

 After all these months the Lolo Peak Fire is still burning.
-The estimated date for the fire to be contained is on October 31st 2017.
-By the time firefighters expect to be done the fire will have burned for over 100.
+The estimated date for the fire to be contained is on October 31st, 2017.
+By the time firefighters expect to be done, the fire will have burned for over 100 days.

-Some students live near the Lolo Peak fire, and have almost been evacuated.
-“All I could think about was packing my things and putting them in my car,” Hafner shares.
+Some Big Sky students live near the Lolo Peak fire, and have almost been evacuated.
+“All I could think about was packing my things and putting them in my car,” says junior Zarah Hafner.
 “I thought my house was going to burn down.
-My family and I were very nervous it was very overwhelming.”
+My family and I were very nervous.
+It was very overwhelming.”

-The smoke from the fires was to the point to where people who lived by the fires were unable to go outside.
-“They told us to keep our animals inside at all times” Hafner shares “and that if we are outside we have to get as far away as quick as we could.”
+The smoke from the fires was bad enough to where people who lived by the fires were unable to go outside.
+“They told us to keep our animals inside at all times” Hafner shares, “and that if we are outside we have to get as far away as quick as we could.”

 According to Inciweb, the Alice Creek fire has burned 29,252 Acres and is 80% contained.
 The fires started on Saturday July 22nd at about 6:37pm.
 The West Fork fire has burned 20,072 acres, and is 60% contained.
 The Alice Creek fire started on Saturday August 30th at around 10:45pm and has burned 29,252 acres and is 80% contained.

 Alice Creek, Lolo Peak, West Fork, and rice Ridge were all caused by lightning strikes from dry lightning storms.